-When you’re writing your business plan, you’ll need an accurate estimate of what your business will cost to startup so you can decide how to manage your funding and expenses.
+When you’re writing your business plan, you’ll need an accurate estimate of what it will cost for you to start your business so you can decide how to manage your funding and expenses.

 Accurately estimating your startup costs can be tricky, but this guide will help you understand your initial costs and how you can plan for them.

 First we’ll look at some of the most common startup expenses to get you started: